AlyannaG24/DM-Studio-Blog/posts/Week_10_HW.md

 Through play testing, and especially getting outside feedback, I discovered many players preferred if they'd be able to go back to previous rooms as before that I set it so once you progressed to new rooms you could not go back.
 My initial idea for this was to symbolise how life keeps moving forward with no way back with no regard for your feelings.
 However, after the feedback, I thought about it more and really at the base what I'm creating is a game for the player to enjoy and if being able to go back and see details they might have missed without having to restart makes it more enjoyable, then I think I should make it so.
 Through play testing I also discovered errors I was not able to see whilst creating the level, like glitched textures and mixxing colliders which I was able to quickly discover and fix.

+<ins>Artist Statement - Assignmnet 2</ins>

+For this project, I created a 3D virtual environment to narrate a personal story of change—moving homes multiple times during my final year 12 exams, from the quiet suburbs into the chaos of the city.
+Each scene is set in a different bedroom I’ve lived in, with a brief transition moment in a moving van to help clarify the narrative.
+I wanted to capture the feeling of time passing, emotional weight, and growth, using the environment itself to tell the story rather than relying on dialogue or text.

+Designing in 3D was a big shift from 2D work—it required a lot more iteration, planning, and especially playtesting.
+Having a working prototype was essential throughout the process.
+It helped me fine-tune the scale of rooms, test navigability, and immediately spot technical issues like missing colliders, broken lighting, or audio not playing.
+Playtesting also gave me insight I wouldn’t have otherwise noticed—for example, I originally designed the game to be linear with no ability to return to previous rooms, symbolising how time moves forward with no way back.
+But feedback made me realise players wanted to revisit scenes, so I adapted the experience to be more enjoyable.

+Sound played a similar role to Assignment 1, where I used ambient music and background audio to set the emotional tone and deepen immersion.
+Unlike Assignment 2, I had no interactive sound effects, but audio was still central to mood-setting.

+The virtual camera gave control to the player, unlike my fixed camera in Assignment 1, which helped reinforce the theme—this is your journey through my story.
+Over time, I added more assets, details, and lighting choices to strengthen the atmosphere and make each space feel lived-in and meaningful.